 Do I need to make any modifications in my lifestyle or otherwise that can alleviate my symptoms?

 Certain foods like caffeine, alcohol can act as triggers that aggravate menopause symptoms like hot flashes and mood swings.
 Whereas a high intake of fruits and vegetables help you relieve the symptoms.
 Your gynaecologist can advise you what to avoid and what to eat besides prescribing natural supplements if any.
+We would also recommend looking at how long you have had your mattress to see if you need to invest in a new one.
+This will massively help your insomnia and it is even shown to help signs of depression.
+Why not have a look at reviews such as casper vs leesa to get you started?

 What are the available options for the treatment?